ekta1224/IllustrisAD/README.txt

 column 4,5,6: x,y,z velocities (see notes above) column 7: halo virial mass (10^10 Msun/h)
 column 8: halo virial radius (ckpc/h)
+column 9: stellar mass in 10^10 Msun/h
-column 9: time of the last (4:1) major merger in lookback time (Gyr) -- if None, value of 13.8 Gyr is assigned column 10: stellar mass in 10^10 Msun/h
+column 10: time of the last (4:1) major merger in lookback time (Gyr) -- if None, value of 13.8 Gyr is assigned column 11: number of major mergers total (4:1) column 12: number of minor mergers total (10:1) column 13: Amount of stellar mass that was formed Ex Situ (10^10 Msun/h) column 14: Amount of stellar mass that was formed In Situ (10^10 Msun/h) column 15: Amount of stellar mass that was accreted from completed mergers (10^10 Msun/h)

 #Notes: